Tebs-Lab/intro-python-for-machine-learning/lessons/05-ml-with-scikit-learn/02-exercise.md

 # The Exercise

-In this exercise you'll build several different machine learning models using `sklearn` and evaluate their performance using the UCI Breast Cancer dataset (provided in this repo).
+In this exercise you'll build several different machine learning models using `sklearn` and evaluate their performance using the UCI Heart Disease dataset (provided in this repo).

 ## Part One: Split your data